4 Steps to Organize a Kitchen Effectively

 Define Your Vision

 The first step with any organizing project is to establish your vision—your “why” for getting organized.
-The Minima team loves to organize just because, but for most people organizing is a means to an end.
+The Minima team loves to declutter and organize, but for most people it’s a means to an end.
 Your vision for your kitchen could be “Clear countertops so everything is easy to keep clean.” or “An efficient space so I don’t have to waste time searching for things.” or even “An organized food prep space so I can make healthier meals for myself and/or my family.”

 Define the Zones